From Belief Entrenchment to Robust Reasoning in LLM Agents: MetaNIM Arena

 \paragraph{Why $G(S)=0$ Implies Losing.} Recall that $G(S)$ is defined as:

 where $\mathrm{mex}(X)$ is the smallest nonnegative integer \emph{not} in the set $X$.
 Thus,

+where $\mathcal{R}(S)$ is the set of all states reachable from $S$.
 Concretely, if $G(S)=0$, then \emph{no valid move} leads to a successor $S'$ with $G(S')=0$.
 In other words, from $S$, the player to move \emph{cannot} transition the game into a $G(\cdot)=0$ state.
 Because a state $G(S')=0$ corresponds to a losing position \textit{for the player who faces it}, the mover in state $S$ has \emph{no way} to force the opponent into a losing position on the next turn.
 Hence, $S$ is losing for the player to move.

 \paragraph{Why $G(S)\neq 0$ Implies Winning (Opposite viewpoint).} By the same logic, if $G(S)\neq 0$, then the definition of $\mathrm{mex}$ guarantees $0$ \emph{does} appear among the Grundy values $G(S')$ of the successors.
 Thus, there \emph{exists} some child state $S'$ for which $G(S')=0$.
 Consequently, the current mover can place the opponent directly into a losing position (i.e.\ a position with Grundy number $0$).
 Recursively iterating this argument along the Directed Acyclic Graph of states ensures that the current mover, if playing optimally, keeps forcing the opponent into $G(\cdot)=0$ states until the game ends.
 Therefore, $S$ must be a \emph{winning} state.